fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 | 83           |       5        | 2        |
 | 72           |       5        | 1        |

 For university credits the 5-7 credit course also requires passing the course exam.
 The exam is done on Moodle.
 You can access Moodle through [the course page of the open university](https://courses.helsinki.fi/fi/aytkt21009/124726896).
-The last possible date for taking the exam is 10.1.2020 <b>Note that you must sign up for the exam on 9.1.2020 at the latest.</b>
+The last possible date for taking the exam is 10th January 2020 <b>Note that you must sign up for the exam on 9th January 2020 at the latest.</b>

 You can take the exam only after submitting enough exercises for 5 credits.
 In practice it is not wise to take the course exam immediately after the critical amount of exercises has been submitted.
 The exam is the same for 5-7 credits.
 The exam does not count towards your grade.